Jacques Rouland

 Jacques Rouland (13 November 1929 – 14 June 2002) was a French radio and television broadcaster.

 Biography

 In 1964 created and presented the hidden camera show La Caméra invisible where he made practical jokes on unsuspecting members of the public. the show ended in 1970.
 After the show ended Rouland created another popular French television show called Mardi Cinéma.

-Jacques Rouland died on June 14, following a cancer a battle with cancer.
+Jacques Rouland died on 14 June, following a battle with cancer.